xcart/xcart-docs/_pages/kb_en/payments/paypal/paypal_for_marketplaces.md

 order: 270
 published: false
 ---
-[PayPal for Marketplaces](https://market.x-cart.com/addons/paypal-for-marketplaces.html "PayPal for Marketplaces") is a comprehensive payments solution for marketplaces, crowdfunding platforms, and other environments where people buy and sell goods and services or raise money and hence can be used at X-Cart Multivendor and Ultimate platforms only.
+[PayPal for Marketplaces](https://market.x-cart.com/addons/paypal-for-marketplaces.html "PayPal for Marketplaces") is a comprehensive payments solution for marketplaces, crowdfunding platforms, and other environments where people buy and sell goods and services or raise money.
+PayPal for Marketplaces payment solution can be used at X-Cart Multivendor and Ultimate platforms only.

 {% note warning %}
 PayPal for Marketplaces is a limited-release solution at this time.
 It is available to select partners for approved use cases.
 For more information, reach out to your PayPal account manager or contact [PayPal Partner Expert team](https://www.paypal.com/us/webapps/mpp/partner-program/contact-us?ref=marketplace "PayPal for Marketplaces").